sorgerlab/indra/doc/installation.rst

 -----------------
 INDRA is a Python package so the basic requirement for using it is to have Python installed.
 Python is shipped with most Linux distributions and with OSX.
-INDRA works with both Python 2 and 3 (tested with 2.7 and 3.5).
+INDRA works with Python 3.6 or higher.

 On Mac, the preferred way to install Python (over the built-in version) is using `Homebrew <http://brew.sh/>`_.